 A Maine Center for Public Interest Reporting investigation has found that the state system for compensating victims of non-violent crimes is overburdened, uncoordinated and promises what it can’t deliver.
-For example, in Cumberland County alone, convicted criminals are $2.6 million behind on restitution payments.

 “The system is imperfect and we know it,” said Judge Charles LaVerdiere, chief judge of the Maine District Court.

 He said that as a judge in Maine, he’s found that the “vast majority” of people who come to court and agree to restitution payments find out later that they don’t have the ability to pay as promised.
 Continue Reading →